johnrm174/model-railway-signalling/README.md

       shunt_ahead:bool - Specifies a shunt ahead signal (yellow/white aspect) - default False
       modern_type: bool - Specifies a modern type ground position signal (post 1996) - Default False

-create_ground_disc_signal - Creates a ground disc type shunting signal Mandatory Parameters:
+create_ground_disc_signal - Creates a ground disc type signal Mandatory Parameters:
       Canvas - The Tkinter Drawing canvas on which the point is to be displayed sig_id:int - The ID for the signal - also displayed on the signal button